MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 - **Apenas eu, o organizador da reunião**&nbsp;&nbsp;Todos, exceto o organizador, devem esperar no lobby até serem admitidos.
 - **Pessoas que eu convido da minha empresa**&nbsp;&nbsp;Qualquer pessoa da sua empresa pode entrar diretamente na reunião, mesmo que não seja convidada.
 - **Anyone from my organization**&nbsp;&nbsp;All SfBO users in the O365 tenant can join the meeting without waiting in the lobby, even if those who are not on the distribution list.
 All others, including all external and anonymous users, must wait in the lobby until admitted.
 - ****&nbsp;Qualquer&nbsp;pessoa (não há restrições) que tenham acesso ao link da reunião entrará diretamente na reunião.
-Quando qualquer método, exceto Apenas o organizador (bloqueado), for especificado, o organizador da reunião também poderá especificar que Pessoas chamando por telefone não precisam ficar no lobby.
+Quando qualquer método, exceto o organizador somente (bloqueado) é especificado, o organizador da reunião também pode especificar as pessoas que discam por telefone ignorando o lobby.

 ### <a name="presenter-capabilities"></a>Recursos do apresentador
 Meeting organizers control whether participants can present during a meeting.
 Each meeting can be set up to limit presenters to any one of the following: